 Try a yoga class

-There are a number of options here, including taking a casual class at the very cool Sherwood community hotel, or signing up for a five to seven day retreat at Glenorchy’s Aro Ha.
-A couple of other places worth checking out if you need a stretch and some contemplation time are the Nadi Wellness Centre on Stanley St, Queenstown Yoga Studio on Boyes Cres, and Studio Sangha & Bikram Yoga on Industrial Lane.
+There are a number of options here, including taking a casual class at the very cool Sherwood Hotel, or signing up for a retreat at Glenorchy’s Aro Ha Wellness Retreat.
+A couple of other places worth checking out if you need a stretch and some contemplation time are the Nadi Wellness Centre on Gorge Road, Queenstown Yoga Studio on Boyes Cres, and Studio Sangha & Bikram Yoga on Industrial Lane.

 Just ‘be’ on a retreat

 At five to seven days, Aro-Ha Wellness Retreat at Glenorchy is the lengthiest retreat you’ll find in the Queenstown area.
-It’s ‘Wellness Adventures’ offer spa therapy and massage treatments, teach nutrition and mindfulness techniques, and include yoga, Pilates and functional movement classes.
-At the other end of the price and commitment scale have a look at Soul Journeys which offers a range of different options, including day, weekend and mini retreats.
+Its ‘Wellness Adventures’ offer spa therapy and massage treatments, teach nutrition and mindfulness techniques, and include yoga, pilates and functional movement classes.